Crunch09/find-reviewers/README.md

 # randomly chosen reviewers.
 labels:
   -
-    # Define the groups of reviewers from the reviewers will be chosen.
+    # Define the groups of reviewers from which the reviewers will be chosen.
 In this
     # example, when the label `ready-for-review` is applied, two reviewers are
     # chosen from the first group and one reviewer from the second group.
     groups: